Welkenbach

 Welkenbach is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Limburg an der Lahn and Siegen.
 Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1315, Welkenbach had its first documentary mention as Welkemerode.

 Politics

 The municipal council is made up of 7 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

+Welkenbach is served by the local bus lines 415 and 417.

 The community lies west of Bundesstraße 8, leading from Limburg an der Lahn nach Siegburg.
 The nearest Autobahn interchanges are in Dierdorf and Neuwied on the A 3 (Cologne-Frankfurt).
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.